The user is transferred a copy of the data for direct analysis.

 Hospitals agree to the creation of a common ML model, using the federated node this can be trained on each dataset independently.
 Data Owner retains full control over their data, and release of results from ML model.

-This whitepaper outlines the concept of data federation within a trusted research environment using the example of Aridhia’s work with the PHEMS consortium.
+This whitepaper covers the concept of data federation within a trusted research environment by using the example of Aridhia’s work with the PHEMS consortium.

 The Federated Node is just part of a data federation workflow focussed on running federated taks and not an entire end-to-end product.
 As a trusted research environment, the Aridhia DRE integrates with the Federated Node to provide features like a metadata catalogue, data access request management (DAR), and a UI for submitting federated analysis tasks and viewing the results after they have been run.